rol2005hun/Streamletz/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/rol2005hun/Streamletz/tree/master?tab=GPL-3.0-1-ov-file) file for details.

 ### ⚖️ Copyright and Legal Compliance